-Danielle Bercovicz is a 2018-19 Teach Plus Rhode Island Teaching Policy Fellow.
-Danielle teaches 11th and 12th grade special education transition courses at Mount Pleasant High School in Providence, RI.
-She is the special education teacher leader and a member of the Empowerment Leadership Team at Mount Pleasant.
-Danielle was formally an inclusion special education teacher and worked as the district grant writer.
-She came to Rhode Island and Mount Pleasant through Teach For America in 2012 and has been an active alumna since her time in the corps.
-Danielle earned a BA in Psychology and Communication with a minor in Education as a Social Science from Rutgers University and a MA in Urban Education Policy from Brown University.
+Danielle Bercovicz is a 2019-20 Teach Plus Rhode Island Senior Policy Fellow.
+A returning Fellow, Danielle teaches 11th grade Research Seminar and 12th grade transition and is the special education teacher leader at Mount Pleasant High School in Providence, RI.
+She came to Rhode Island and teaching through Teach For America in 2012 and is still actively involved in the organization.
+Danielle earned her BA in Psychology and Communication with a minor in Education as a Social Science from Rutgers University and her MA in Urban Education Policy from Brown University.

 Joyce Bernau-Enriquez is a 2019-20 Teach Plus Rhode Island Policy Fellow.
 Joyce teaches music at Central High School in Providence, RI, where she coordinates a volunteer program for her piano students to provide music for patients receiving autoimmune treatments at the Miriam Hospital.
 As a member of the Board of Directors of the World Affairs Council of RI, Joyce co-chairs a youth initiative that affords opportunities for college and high school students to become involved in world affairs, and serves on the programming committee enlisting speakers for events.
 Joyce graduated with a BA in Music from Rhode Island College and is pursuing a Masters of Arts Holistic Leadership program at Salve Regina University.